Virus spread, not politics should guide schools, doctors say

 They’re urging a more cautious approach, which many local governments and school districts are already pursuing.

+But U.S. Education Secretary Betsy DeVos doubled down on President Donald Trump’s insistence that kids can safely return to the classroom.

+“There’s nothing in the data that suggests that kids being in school is in any way dangerous,” she told Chris Wallace on “Fox News Sunday.”

-There are too many uncertainties and variables, they say, for back-to-school to be back-to-normal.
+Still, health experts say there are too many uncertainties and variables for back-to-school to be back-to-normal.

 Where is the virus spreading rapidly?
 Do students live with aged grandparents?
 Do teachers have high-risk health conditions that would make online teaching safest?
 Do infected children easily spread COVID-19 to each other and to adults?